 I wasn't extremely sociable, besides being club president, and working at the Greater Houston Builders Association my senior year.
 I graduated in the top 10% of my class, and attended college as a freshman at the University of Houston, with a declared major of business.
-I was living at home with my parents, and driving across town to classes.
-My father died of lung cancer in February of my second semester in college.
-He was diagnosed only the November before.
-Life was different after Daddy died, and I still miss his love.
-1974 was a long lifetime ago.
+After dropping my calculus course, I I was living at home with my parents, and driving across town to classes.
+My father died of lung cancer in February of my second semester.
+His passing changed my life.
+I was no longer Daddy's girl.
+Didn't get along with my mother very well.
+I changed my major to History, and later to English my senior semester in college.
+He was diagnosed with cancer only the November before.
+Life was different a after Daddy died, and I still miss his love.
+1974 was a lifetime ago.

 I fell in love in the spring of my freshman year.
 After dating for three months, and me having sex for the first time, we got engaged.
 He broke it off just before Christmas of 1974.
 He said he couldn't marry me because he was gay.
 My sexuality was devastated, and I still wouldn't say I'm over it.
 My reality was not like the sitcom "Will and Grace".

 I finished my major in English and history, with a minor in education in December of 1977.
 The last semester of the four and a half years was the longest.
 I was ready to not be in school anymore.
 In earlier scenarios, I had planned to study for a law degree at one of my alma maters.
-Having attended college both sessions every summer, four and a half years had elapsed since I had a "brain break."
+I attended college both sessions every summer.
+Four and a half years had elapsed since I had a "brain break."
 I was tired of learning, and ready to be a salaried adult.

 It wasn't so easy.
 I moved from Houston to Dallas, and was ready to rebel from my life, and do some living.
 It wasn't just living.
 It was living on.